 - Cardiac arrhythmias, eg atrial fibrillation

 How does it work?

 - The pacemaker records data continuously

-- Once a day (usually around 3am) the ICD transmits any abnormal data to the monitor
+- Once a day (usually around 3am) the pacemaker transmits any abnormal data to the monitor

 - The website is reviewed daily by a pacemaker technologist

 - Any abnormalities are reported to your doctor

 Do I leave the monitor on all the time?

 Yes, the monitor needs to be on all the time so that daily checks of your device can be performed.